climatechoice/felix/README.md

 npm run dev
 ```
 and then navigate to http://localhost:8080/index.html
 You should see that the default SDEverywhere project runs as expected.
-If there are any issues, resolve them, and then come back to set up the FeliX ISE.
+If there are any issues, resolve them, and then come back to set up FeliXSim.

-### Setting up the FeliX ISE
+### Setting up FeliXSim

-If you've followed all the previous instructions correctly, setting up the FeliX ISE should be as simple as the steps below:
+If you've followed all the previous instructions correctly, setting up FeliXSim should be as simple as the steps below:
 ```sh
 cd ..          # go to the parent directory *
 git clone https://github.com/climatechoice/felix.git